scala/actors-migration/src/jekyll/actor-migration-guide.md

     ActorDSL.actor(...) -> ActorDSL.actor(system)(...)

+If many calls to `actor` use the same `ActorSystem` it can be passed as an implicit parameter.
+For example:

+    ActorDSL.actor(...) ->
+      import project.implicitActorSystem
+      ActorDSL.actor(...)

 Finally, Scala programs are terminating when all the non-daemon threads and actors finish.
 With Akka the program ends when all the non-daemon threads finish and all actor systems are shut down.
  Actor systems need to be explicitly terminated before the program can exit.
 This is achieved by invoking the `shutdown` method on an Actor system.

 #### Remote Actors

-TODO Philipp: Paragraph about remoting. alive(port: Int): Unit - starts the remote service -> this done by configuration in Akka register(name, actor) - passing the name to the actorOf
+Once the code base is moved to Akka remoting will not work any more.
+The methods methods `registerActorFor` and `alive` need to be removed.
+In Akka, remoting is done solely by configuration and for further details refer to the [Akka remoting documentation](http://doc.akka.io/docs/akka/2.1-RC1/scala/remoting.html).

+#### Examples and Issues
-All of the code snippets presented in this document can be found in the [Scala test suite](http://github.com/scala/scala/tree/master/test/files/jvm) as test files with the prefix `actmig`.
+All of the code snippets presented in this document can be found in the [Actors Migration test suite](http://github.com/scala/actors-migration/tree/master/src/test/) as test files with the prefix `actmig`.

 This document and the Actor Migration Kit were designed and implemented by: [Vojin Jovanovic](http://people.epfl.ch/vojin.jovanovic) and [Philipp Haller](http://lampwww.epfl.ch/~phaller/)